-There are several ways you can avoid IR35 - although they may not be palatable to you, or your customers.
+There are several ways you can avoid IR35, although they may not be palatable to you or your customers.

 Second, you could give up your current arrangements and seek to join the staff of your main customers.
-This might get around IR35, but it will limit your options and increase the costs of your customers (through NIC, holiday pay, etc.)
+This might get around IR35, but it will limit your options and increase the costs of your customers (through NICs, holiday pay, etc.)

 In particular, HMRC might seek to prove that although your contract might on the face of it be one to which IR35 could not apply, in fact the manner in which your relationship with your client operated was one which fell within IR35.
 In this case HMRC will insist that IR35 be applied to earnings under the contract.

 If you wish to put your contracts to the IR35 test, HMRC will give its views - but remember that this view will be based on the information provided.
 If, in fact, IR35 should apply, HMRC will not be bound by any previous decision.